Picorete/mercadoLibre_device_fingerprint_flutter/README.md

 Plugin to get all the device's fingerprint information.

+Mercado Pago has its own fraud prevention tools, and the Device Fingerprint is one of them.
+This is a unique identifier for the device with which the buyer makes a purchase.
+Device Fingerprint acts in payment processing with the aim of improving the analysis of the fraud risk in each transaction.

-In order to get all the device's fingerprint information that MercadoLibre needs to tokenize cards (https://www.mercadopago.cl/developers/es/docs/checkout-pro/how-tos/payment-approval) you can get this information for both Android and IOS.
+In order to get all the device's fingerprint information that MercadoLibre needs to tokenize cards ([https://www.mercadopago.cl/developers/es/docs/checkout-pro/how-tos/payment-approval](https://www.mercadopago.cl/developers/es/docs/vtex/integration/configure-device-fingerprint)) you can get this information for both Android and IOS.

 ## Usage